Hitting forbidden induced subgraphs on bounded treewidth graphs: Lower bounds for Colorful -IS-Deletion

 \section{Lower bounds for \textsc{Colorful $H$-IS-Deletion}}

-Our main reduction for the colored version is again strongly inspired by the corresponding reduction of Cygan et al.~\cite{CyganMPP17} for the non-induced version.
+Our main reduction for the colored version is again strongly inspired by the corresponding reduction of Cygan et al.~\cite[Theorem 2]{CyganMPP17} for the non-induced version, again based on a reduction from the 3-\textsc{Sat} problem restricted to clean formulas and the frame graph defined in Section~\ref{sec:lower-bounds-no-colors}.
 The main difference with respect to their reduction is that in the non-induced version, the graph $H$ is required to contain a connected component that is neither a {\sl clique} nor a {\sl path}, while for the induced version we only require a component that is not a {\sl clique}, and therefore we need extra arguments to deal with the case where all the connected components of $H$ are paths.
+In particular, in the proof of Theorem~\ref{thm:lower-bound-colors}, the definition of the graphs $L_A$ and $L_B$ where the graph $H_0$ is a path is inspired from the proof of~\cite[Theorem 22]{CyganMPP17}.

 \begin{theorem} Let $H$ be a graph having a connected component on $h$ vertices that is not a clique.
-Then \textsc{Colorful $H$-IS-Deletion} cannot be solved in time $\Ocal^*(2^{o(t^{h-2})})$ unless the \ETH fails, where $t$ is the width of a given tree decomposition of the input graph. \end{theorem} \begin{proof} Let $H_0, H_1, \ldots, H_p$ be the connected components of $H$, where $H_0$ is not a clique.
+Then {\sc Colorful $H$-IS-Deletion} cannot be solved in time $\Ocal^*(2^{o(t^{h-2})})$ unless the \ETH fails, where $t$ is the width of a given tree decomposition of the input graph. \end{theorem} \begin{proof} Let $H_0, H_1, \ldots, H_p$ be the connected components of $H$, where $H_0$ is not a clique.
 Hence, $|V(H_0)| \geq 3$.
 As in Section~\ref{sec:lower-bounds-no-colors}, we will again reduce from the 3-\textsc{Sat} problem restricted to clean formulas.
 Given such a formula $\varphi$ with $n$ variables and $m$ clauses, we proceed to construct an instance $(G_{H,\varphi}, \sigma)$ of \textsc{Colorful $H$-IS-Deletion} such that $\varphi$ is satisfiable if and only if $G$ has a set $X \subseteq V(G)$ of size at most $k:= 15n -4m$ hitting all induced $\sigma$-$H$-subgraphs of $G$, satisfying properties~{\sf P1}, {\sf P2}, and~{\sf P3} (the latter one, concerning only colorful copies of $H$, of course), and then Lemma~\ref{lem:properties} will imply the claimed lower bound.
 The choice of the budget of the current reduction will become clear below, and does not affect the main properties of the reduction.